edtoon/vagrant-rsync-pull/README.md

 ```
 $ vagrant plugin install vagrant-rsync-pull
 ```
-1. After installing, edit your Vagrantfile and add a configuration directive similar to the below:
+2. After installing, edit your Vagrantfile and add a configuration directive similar to the below:
 ```
 Vagrant.configure("2") do |config|
   config.vm.box = "dummy"
   config.vm.synced_folder "/home/myuser/myproject", "/opt/myproject", type: "rsync_pull"
 end
 ```
-1. Start up your starting your vagrant box as normal (eg: `vagrant up`)
+3. Start up your starting your vagrant box as normal (eg: `vagrant up`)

-## Start syncing Folders
+## Start syncing folders

 Folders will be pulled from the guest on `vagrant up`.